MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/plan-install.md

 > [!NOTE]

 > Target database collate and the VMM server collate must be the same if the database is part of SQL Always On (AO) group.
 To check the current culture on your VMM machine, use the [Get-Culture](https://technet.microsoft.com/en-us/library/ee176844.aspx) PowerShell command.
-Here are the details about [VMM server collate mappings](vmm-collate-mappings.md).
+Learn more about [VMM server collate mappings](vmm-collate-mappings.md).

 ::: moniker-end
 - Dynamic port is supported.